-- To formulate and solve linear programming problems (LPP), Integer Programming Problems and Transportation Problems. - To solve the dynamic programming and its simulation and obtain a solution to network problems using CPM and PERT techniques. - To able to optimize the function subject to the constraints and solve problems under markovian queuing models.
+- Formulate and solve linear programming problems (LPP), Integer Programming Problems and Transportation Problems. - Solve the dynamic programming and its simulation and obtain a solution to network problems using CPM and PERT techniques. - Able to optimize the function subject to the constraints and solve problems under markovian queuing models.